 §600.9 State Authorization

 Northern State University is committed to complying with other states' authorization regulations.
-This document identifies NSU authorization status for each individual state or U.S. Territory.
+Please click here to view the authorization status for individual states or U.S. territory.

 - NC-SARA Member State - State is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 As an institutional member of NC-SARA, Northern is authorized to deliver online programs in other NC-SARA member states.